Our Pupil Safeguarding Policy can be found here. These documents are displayed in all Tutor Rooms and on Google Classroom for students to view.

 There are 4 core methods by which students in school can report an issue, concern or worry to a member of staff:

-- Pupils as Listeners – These are peers trained in supporting others.
-They can be identified by their badges and can be found on the PALS table every break time.
+- Student Support Groups – PALS, Anti-Bullying Ambassadors, Mental Health Champions or the Wellbeing Team – Each of these leadership groups trained in supporting others.
+They can be identified by their badges and can be found at various duty posts at break and lunch time.

 - Tutors – Tutors are the first point of call for all students, seeing them twice a day.
 They have regular opportunities to support students with any concerns they have.

 - Any Staff Member – Speak with any member of staff you wish to.

 - TooToot – If students do not want to speak to someone face to face, they can send their concern into TooToot, an app or online platform where concerns go directly to the safeguarding team.

 - Mental Health and Wellbeing Team – If students wish to go directly to these staff members, they can also.
 Mrs Chapman is our Senior Mental Health Lead in school.

 - Safeguarding Team – If students wish to go directly to the Safeguarding Team, they can also.
 Posters are around school with faces of the members of staff involved and key supportive websites students can access.